atmko/popular-movies/README.md

 API KEY NOTICE

-The api key goes into the "api_key" string found in the strings.xml file.
+The api key goes into gradle.properties in users/user/.gradle

+example:

+         Api_Key               =     "abcdefg"

+("Api_Key" is the actual key)     value(your api key)